Hexagram #28: Lake over Wind

 When walking across a thin and bending beam, one must take heart and have faith that it will hold.
-This hexagram is a reminder to not bend under the weight of burdens.
+Hexagram number 28 is a reminder to not bend under the weight of burdens.
 It is also about a great inner test.
 You may be in some danger for a short time.
 Only through letting go of the old and embracing the new can success be attained.
 A gentle strength is required here.

 Changes in Line 1

 The wise person takes the time to lay a firm base on the ground before they act.
 This requires sincerity and good intentions.
 Be humble and you will proceed well.

 This line is a reminder that new growth is coming.
 You will soon cultivate a new relationship or enter a new phase with your current partner.
 Embrace newness with regard to friendship also.
 Remember: Age matters not.
 Be with your elders as well as your children and you can overcome any obstacle or test.

 If the load one carries is heavy and the pole one walks upon is bending, a fall could happen.
 The wise individual will seek help before disaster strikes.

 Changes in Line 4